Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 * No intuitive or explicit (using `override` keyword) way to override the Delegate Expression
 * No clear path has been found to deprecate and possibly phase out the old behaviour, without potentially breaking source backward compatibility.
 A compiler argument could change the behaviour for a class without the programmer knowing, so that idea was dropped.

-The *new behaviour* would be defined as such:
-* The Delegate Expression, wherever it is declared, is evaluated on every invocation of a delegated method.
-* The Delegate Expression has `this` in its scope
-* No invisible fields are generated
-* The Delegate Expression cannot refer to constructor parameters, use class members instead (programmer should store the delegate if it should be stored)

 #### Dropped Ideas
 * Modifying the form of the delegation expression